KDAB/kuesa/README.md

 **Note:** this repository requires [git-lfs](https://git-lfs.github.com) support.

-Kuesa requires Qt 3D 5.12.0 or later.
+Kuesa requires Qt 3D from Qt 5.12.5, Qt 5.13.1 or later.

+Instructions on how to build Qt from source can be found [here](https://wiki.qt.io/Building_Qt_5_from_Git)

 ### Hardware